-Even though in such a specific situation, the person is anyhow about to leave the EU, the issuing of a return decision could make sense, since it allows Member States to also issue an entry ban and thus prevent further entry and possible risk of irregular stay.
+Even though in such a specific situation, the person is anyhow about to leave the EU, the issuing of a return decision makes sense, since it allows Member States to also issue an entry ban, has financial implications (distribution of AMIF allocations based on the number of return decisions issued by MS) and impacts reliability of statistical data.

-Member States could provide for procedures allowing the issuing of return decisions and - if applicable - an entry ban) directly at the airport (or other border crossing points) for such specific cases.
+Thus Member States may provide for procedures allowing the issuing of return decisions (if applicable combined with an entry ban) directly at the airport (or other border crossing points).